Carbon Fiber Water Main Lining: 26th Street across Allegheny River to River Ave

 We understand the equipment creates noise, and this is difficult, especially during overnight hours.
 Our teams are doing what they can to reduce noise in the evenings wherever possible.
 Construction is expected to continue through mid‑summer.

-Q: Why are we doing carbon fiber lining?
+Why are we doing carbon fiber lining?

-- shorter construction timelines
+• Shorter construction timelines

-- less noise and street restoration work
+• Less street restoration work

-- lower impact on residents and businesses
+• Lower impact on residents and businesses